5 Facts Why Are G Wagons So Expensive In Mercedes

 • The G-wagon does indeed stand for luxury.
 That’s considered a symbol of success.

 The designer’s focus ensures that the G-Wagon offers impressive handling and drivability on the road.
-Mercedes chose to make the G-Wagon a body-on-frame truck, reflecting its intended heavy-duty use.
+Mercedes made the G-Wagon a body-on-frame truck, reflecting its intended heavy-duty use.
 It made it more durable than a typical unibody vehicle but the body on frame trucks, especially those with solid axles.

 The G-wagon is made of galvanized steel and is not spot welded like traditional automobile manufacturing.
 It is done 100% by hand, and the build quality shows.
-The G-Wagon also has three independent locking differentials in the front, the middle, and the rear.
-A normal open differential allows the outside and inside wheel to spin at different rates.
+The G-Wagon also has three independent locking differentials the front, the middle, and the rear.
+A standard open differential allows the outside and inside wheels to spin at different rates.

 The outside wheel has to travel farther and thus must spin faster.
 If they traveled at the same rate, you’d have a problem.
 But that’s not necessarily a good thing when you’re off-roading.
 With the locking differential, they can spin at the same speed.
 You can get traction and get out of any situation.
 If you want to take your G-wagon off-road, it is very capable.

-• Park Assist system can park itself, and the car can drive within the freeway lanes.
+• Park Assist system can park, and the car can drive within the freeway lanes.

 • G Wagon has adaptive cruise control and blind-spot monitoring technology.